Slab City, California: Crime

 Crystal meth is fairly common and accounts for much of the crime in Slab City.
 In 2015, the New York Times reported that the usual cause for police response to Slab City is over camping boundary disputes, sometimes burglary, but that methamphetamine use is a recurrent problem.
-In December 2019, during the two-day Imperial Valley fugitive-seeking effort, Operation Valley Grinch, four fugitives hiding in Slab City were apprehended.
+In December 2019, during the two-day Imperial Valley fugitive-seeking effort named Operation Valley Grinch, four fugitives hiding in Slab City were apprehended.
 The locals also cut the fence to unlawfully use Coachella Canal as a swimming spot.

 Future plans

-The land is owned by the State of California.
-However, it is also reported that the land was purchased by a building contractor in September 1993.
+Some reports claim that the land is owned by the State of California, while others from 1993 report that the land was purchased by a building contractor.
 As of 2021, California had not yet decided to sell the land, but the Lands Commission is considering having the land appraised, and, if needed, allow for cleanup due to military waste from the 1950s.